barrucadu/lookwhattheshoggothdraggedin.com/posts/arden-vul-6-months-in.markdown

 1. Review previous session notes.
-2. Do any work left over from last time (e.g., converting spells or magic items from [glo:osric] and copying them into the player notes).
+2. Do any work left over from last time (e.g., converting spells or magic items from [abbr:osric] and copying them into the player notes).
 3. Read any important material I think is likely to come up, or which just seems fun to read.
 4. Think hard about the current state of the dungeon and whether the last